 Tonight, a special New Year’s gala dinner will be served inside the beautiful City Hall, Rathaus Vienna accompanying a performance by the renowned Wiener Hofball Orchestra.
 Music and waltzing will take us through to midnight before enjoying incredible views of the fireworks from the city hall’s balcony.

 Happy New Year!
-This morning we will take a horse-drawn carriage ride along the cobbled streets to a local palais where we enjoy a celebratory brunch at the Palais Coburg, a stunning former Habsburg Palace.
+We'll begin the day's programme with a horse-drawn carriage ride along the cobbled streets to Palais Coburg, a stunning former Habsburg Palace, where we enjoy a celebratory brunch.
 From the Palais we’ll be able to take in the live transmission of the New Year concert from the Vienna Philharmonic Orchestra.

 If you’d rather see more of the splendid Austrian countryside, as part of our Freedom of Choice programme, you will have the option to visit the delightful Schönbrunn Palace to see the city’s famous festive market which will be still be open to enjoy.